abmist/PRoject_2/README.md

 `pip install -r requirements.txt`

 In this project, we've used data that originally were in a CSV file called *opendata_projects_clean.csv*.
+Note: *Due to the size of the file, it was not possible to upload to GitHub.
+The file can be downloaded [here.] (http://data.donorschoose.org/open-data/overview/)*

-It was upload to an instance of MongoDb running locally.
-In doing so, the content was be converted to JSON format.
+The file is uploaded to an instance of MongoDb running locally.
+In doing so, the content is be converted to JSON format.

 To do that, open your terminal and run mongoDB by running the command:
  `mongod`